ryan-williams/hilbert-js/README.md

 Node library for working with 2-d and 3-d hilbert curves.
+Install with `npm install hilbert`.

 Exposes the functions `xy2d`, `d2xy`, `xyz2d`, and `d2xyz`, that move between a one-dimensional number-line (`d`) and 2- and 3-dimensional hilbert curves (`xy` and `xyz`, resp.).